Mayukhdeb/mind_the_bend/README.md

 Vision based deep learning for racing games.

+Does the car stay on track by itself ? *yes*

+Should you trust your life on it ? *no*

 >Works on an open source racing game Speed Dreams - http://www.speed-dreams.org/
 >But will work on other racing games as well